- Learning the Field: How Digital Agricultural Tools Are Improving Farmer Welfare in Turkey

 Safeguarding farmed fish

-The health of our planet relies on many factors, and the way in which farmed fish is managed is central to maintaining the right balance.
+Healthy farmed fish play a powerful role in the health of communities – and the environment.
 So we put fish welfare at the top of our agenda.
-We take time and care to develop fish nutrition that protects the lives of farmed fish and helps keep them healthy.
+We take time and care to develop fish nutrition that promotes and enhances the health and welfare of farmed fish.
 We’re committed to educating our customers and working with them to make sure the fish in their care are managed to the highest standards.

 The choices we make have far-reaching effects – so we ensure they’re made mindfully.
 For example, we have removed antibiotics from aquatic feed to protect the future health of everyone on our planet, unless specifically needed to combat disease.